 See all Frequently Asked Questions in link below, resources and guidance.

 Whatever gift you can give each month will allow us to continue to keep DF on the internet to pay our server and to help people overcome the stigma of mental illness, navigate the mental health system, advocate for mental health parity, and help families and individuals with mental health disorders with our education and support group offerings and so much more.

 Depression Forums has no corporate sponsors, plus no really true advertising help which does not come to DF.

 We are totally depending on the support from traffic whicch we are trying to work on and our members.

 Your Donations would help DF to continue to stay on the internet and is so greatly appreciated.

 We do NOT want to close.

-Thank You So Much! for your Donations to Depression Forums!
-We really Need Your Help!
+Your donation really helps Depression Forums as we really need your Help.
 Members such as you, help us to keep DF on the web.

-So far with member's help, we are able to pay our Server, (most times), educate the public and help you to communicate with one another.
+So far with member's help, we are able to pay our Server, (most times), educate the public and helps you to communicate with one another.

 We care about YOU!